 Ultrasound-guided steroid injections, such as cortisone, can also provide pain relief by sending medication precisely where it needs to go.
 The Hirsh Center is one of only two practices in the state of Florida nationally accredited in musculoskeletal ultrasounds for the nonsurgical treatment of many different types of musculoskeletal conditions like carpal tunnel syndrome.

-To learn more about effective treatment options for your carpal tunnel pain, call the office in Delray Beach, Florida, or schedule a consultation using the online system.
+To learn more about effective treatment options for your carpal tunnel pain, call to schedule a consultation using the online system.